burnpiro/erdem.pl/content/posts/2020/2020-06-time-series-correlations/time-series-correlations.md

 | **27**   | **0**     | **38**       | 12         |
 | **22**   | **0**     | **36**       | **76**     |

 **Bold** selection shows a set of feature for one training sample with a target of 76.
-When designing NN we can then assume 14 (4 x Temp + 2 x Perc + 8 x Humidity) input features.
+When designing NN we can then assume 14 (4 x Temp + 2 x Prec + 8 x Humidity) input features.
 So our training set for bottom 3 samples will look like:

 ```python
 X = [